Fat Old Sun

 "Fat Old Sun" is a song by English rock band Pink Floyd, written and sung by David Gilmour.
-It appears on their 1970 album Atom Heart Mother, and was performed live in a greatly expanded form (often exceeding fourteen minutes), both before and after the album was released (10 October).
-Live performances of this song date back to 16 July 1970, but only Gilmour and keyboardist Richard Wright appear on the studio version.
+It appears on their 1970 album Atom Heart Mother, and was performed live by the group from 1970–71 in a different arrangement.
+Gilmour has since played the track on all of his solo tours since 2006.

+Recording

+Gilmour said the song was one of the first he wrote.
+He played most of the instruments on the studio recording, including acoustic and electric guitars, bass guitar and drums.
+Richard Wright was the only other group member to perform on the track, contributing organ.

+Recording took place at Abbey Road Studios.
+The basic series of backing tracks were recorded on 11 June, with further overdubs happening over the next two days.
+A stock sound effect of bells was added to the start and end of the track; the same recording had been used for the Kinks' 1966 song "Big Black Smoke".

-Live performance
+Live performances

 "Fat Old Sun" was performed live by Pink Floyd from 1970–71 on the Atom Heart Mother World Tour.
-On stage, the song was transformed from a folk ballad into an extended progressive rock jam, leading off from the blues rock solo after the last refrain.
-Extended jams would usually follow, including free-form drumming, organ solos and revised chord progressions based on the "Sing to me" vocal line.
+On stage, the song was expanded and given a full electric arrangement in contrast to the acoustic-based studio recording, sometimes lasting as long as fifteen minutes.
+It was dropped from the live set when The Dark Side of the Moon began to be performed in 1972.

+Pink Floyd performed the track for two BBC In Concert recordings at the Paris Theatre.
+These were later released on the box set The Early Years 1965–1972.

-More recently, it was adopted by David Gilmour and performed acoustically in the 2001/02 David Gilmour in Concert shows, minus the electric guitar solo.
+The song was adopted by David Gilmour and performed acoustically in the 2001/02 David Gilmour in Concert shows, minus the electric guitar solo.
 When the Floyd's manager, Steve O'Rourke, died in 2003, Gilmour, Wright and Nick Mason played "Fat Old Sun" and "The Great Gig in the Sky" at O'Rourke's funeral.
 Early during the tour in support of Gilmour's On an Island album in 2006, the song returned to the set list.
 This incarnation was composed of the lyrics followed by the concert's backing singers repeating the "sing to me" chorus, then a bluesy version of the guitar solo closer to the length of the album version (the 2006 incarnation clocked in at around seven minutes).
 A performance from the Royal Albert Hall is featured on Gilmour's DVD, Remember That Night.
 It is also featured on Gilmour's live album Live in Gdańsk.
-"Fat Old Sun" was performed during Gilmour's 2015-16 Rattle That Lock Tour and features on his 2017 live release, Live at Pompeii.
+"Fat Old Sun" was performed during Gilmour's 2015–16 Rattle That Lock Tour and features on his 2017 live release, Live at Pompeii.
 Gilmour also performed the song at Richard Thompson's 70th birthday concert in September 2019.
+In 2024, the song was resurrected once again by Gilmour for his Luck and Strange tour.